The Team

 Graduate Researcher

-Eliah Jaffe’s MA thesis will focus on the phenomenon of female enslavement in France toward the end of the Old Regime.
+Eliah Jaffe completed his B.A in History (Summa Cum Laude) at Tel Aviv University and is currently writing his MA on the phenomenon of female enslavement in France toward the end of the Old Regime.
 He is particularly interested in studying the daily life of enslaved women and their integration into their social environment.

 Didi Atsmon